appserver-io/appserver/_docs/webserver.md

 | `requestContext`  | The request context implementation classname based on `\AppserverIo\Server\Interfaces\RequestContextInterface`.
 It holds all vars needed (server, environment and module vars) which can be processed and modified by the server-module-chain defined.
 After the request was pre processed by internal server-modules the request context will provide those information for specific file-handlers being able to process the request in a common way. |
 | `loggerName`      | The logger instance to use in the server's context. |

-Next thing we'll have a look at are server params.
+Next thing we will have a look at are server params.

 ```xml
 <params>